 - Minimalistic Cover Art: The cover art itself consists of nothing more than an inverted version of the famous GTA logo backed by a grey background.
 It is the only post-III game not to adopt a comic panel-styled cover art.

 - Tank Goodness: The "Tank", which is prominently used in the final mission to reach Cisco's plane.

-- Top-Down View: Advance is the last GTA in the series to feature the type of top-down perspective which characterized early GTA games.
+- Top-Down View: Advance is the last GTA in the series to (as in permanently) feature the type of top-down perspective which characterized early GTA games.
 Though Chinatown Wars does have rotating cameras in isometric panned top-down views, the classic top-down views won't return until a certain mission in Grand Theft Auto Online.